 1-page design is requested, but each part of the request needs individual icons or graphical elements

 These are just a few examples, but there are plenty of other combinations of scenarios that contribute to a request's complexity.
-The more details, content, text, and graphics needed for the design, the more complex it becomes.
+The more details, content, text, and graphics are needed for the design, the more complex it becomes.

 Informing you that your request is out of scope and awaiting your response on suggested workarounds (eg: Asking for a PPT file in a Graphics plan.
 PPT is only available in our Pro & Premium plans.)

-Awaiting for missing information/content needed to complete your request (such as missing files, fixing text sent in the wrong format, etc.)
+Awaiting missing information/content needed to complete your request (such as missing files, fixing text sent in the wrong format, etc.)

+This does not mean all out-of-scope request types have workarounds, though.
+We won't be able to work on some requests at all if they are entirely out of scope.
 Be sure to familiarize yourself with our Official Scope Of Service to know what we can do for you (our scope) and what we can’t (our limitations) for your specific subscription plan.

 Why did my designer suddenly ask for an extension?

 If your request cannot be completed within 1 creative round, it's most likely due to higher bulk or complexity than normal.
 Your designer may send you a message letting you know they'll need more time to complete your request.

 Why was my request broken into multiple requests?

 Requests that have a high number of deliverables will need to be broken down into smaller, more manageable request batches.
 However, if the request or project is extremely large, the team may ask you to break down the request from your end instead.

 Why has my request been delivered in batches instead of being delivered completely?